-Humans are creatures of habit, good and bad, but when working it is better to get into good habits that help us to maintain a certain order.
-This small list is a sample of what we recommend to all DJs to make good habits at the time of a show.
+Humans are creatures of habit, both good and bad.
+But it is better to get into good habits that help us to maintain a certain order.
+This small list is a sample of what we recommend to all DJs to form good habits to prepare for a show.

-- Take the time to organize the detailed information of each song before uploading it to any program (name, group, artist, etc).
+Take the time to organize the detailed information of each song before uploading it to any program (name, group, artist, etc).

-- Analyze the tracks, this way you will avoid consuming processor resources that may be necessary at the time of a live session, especially if you have a laptop with below or just the required limit.
+This way you will avoid consuming processor resources that may be necessary at the time of a live session, especially if you have a laptop with below or just the required limit.

-- Take a look at the folders inside the program you are using, so you can find the track faster or find a track you have overlooked.
+Try to listen to the tracks directly in the program you are using to make sure they are not corrupted or faulty.
+Also, take a look at the folders inside the program you are using, so you can find the track faster or find a track you have overlooked.

 Taking care of your Health

-Check out about ear protectors for DJs.
+Learn about ear protectors for DJs.
 It should be essential if you are going to dedicate yourself to this.
 DJ producers also suffer from disorders: the long days of creating a song and mastering can cause headaches and jaw discomfort.

 - Back, neck, muscular pains: Being on your feet for so many hours, especially in long sessions, DJs often have a very sore back, the spine at the cervical level (neck) and if the mixing desk is at a very low height, it can also affect the lumbar level (waist).